 The Wisconsin Sea Grant College Program is the first in the Great Lakes region and exemplifies the best science for the sustainable use of the inland seas’ resources.
-For 43 years, this fully integrated program has translated its significant research findings into outreach and education across Wisconsin to ensure healthy coastal ecosystems, safe and sustainable fisheries and aquaculture, and enhanced coastal community sustainability and resilience through collaborative relationships responsive to stakeholders and users.
+Since 1968, this fully integrated program has translated its significant research findings into outreach and education across Wisconsin to ensure healthy coastal ecosystems, safe and sustainable fisheries and aquaculture, enhanced coastal community sustainability and resiliency, and support for building environmental literacy and workforce development through collaborative relationships responsive to stakeholders and users.
 The results are measurable impacts on society, the economy and environment.

 All activities take place within the structure of the University of Wisconsin Aquatic Sciences Center (ASC).
 The University of Wisconsin System Sea Grant College Program is headquartered on the system’s flagship campus – the University of Wisconsin-Madison – and includes additional offices on campuses in Green Bay, Manitowoc, Milwaukee and Superior, all coastal cities in Wisconsin.
 ASC is the administrative home of the Sea Grant Institute and UW Water Resources Institute two organizations with complementary missions.

 It is a unique partnership of federal, state, university, and private sectors that reflects "The Wisconsin Idea" in action.

 In October 1972, U.S. Secretary of Commerce

 Peter G. Peterson designated the University of Wisconsin a Sea Grant College for its "sustained excellence in research, education and public service dedicated to wise use of America's marine resources."

 Policy and operational responsibilities for the University of Wisconsin Sea Grant College Program were formally transferred to University of Wisconsin-Madison on December 1, 1978.
 At the same time, the Sea Grant Institute was created as an academic unit under the UW-Madison Graduate School.